GUYANA | Lesson Program Teachers

 Job Title: PAL Lesson Program Teachers

-Length of Service: 1 or more years
+Length of Service: 1 month - 1 year

 Ministry Vision / Purpose: The vision is to see children rise higher through partnership and collaboration that empowers leadership and character development at a young age.
 While not promoted as a Christian program, the values of empowering youth to be examples in their lives, love, faith, speech, and purity is our motivation.